wmctavish/synth/README.md

 ### Release
 The 'Release' phase refers to the length of time a note will fade out once a new step in the sequence has been triggered.
 A Release time of 0 will cause the note volume to immediately drop to silence from the preceding Sustain level.
 Maximum Release time will cause the note to fade over several seconds. _Note:_ as the synthesizer is monophonic (1 note at a time), the release phase will be cut-off at whatever point it is at once a new note is triggered - the new note will restart the Volume Envelope for it's duration.

+## Filter Modulation
+__"LFO"__
+### Cutoff Rate
+The filter LFO (**L**ow **F**requency **O**scillator modulates the filter cutoff based on a sine wave pattern.
+The adjacent slider adjusts the speed of this LFO.

+### Depth
+The "Depth" parameter controls how far from the filter's set cutoff point the cutoff will oscillate.
+Increaseing the adjacent slider will make the cutoff oscillate, while lower settings will make more a smaller amount of movement of the filter cutoff.

+__"Envelope"__